yassa-life/yassa-life/README.md

   </a>
 </p>

-## 📌 About Me
+## 👨‍💻 About Me

+- 🎓 Cyber Security Undergraduate
-- 💻 Passionate about coding, designing UIs, and building innovative digital solutions
+- 🔐 Passionate about Cybersecurity & Software Engineering
+- 🌌 Space Enthusiast
-- 🌌 Space enthusiast | 🧠 Always learning
+- 🧠 Always Learning New Technologies
-- 🤝 Let's collaborate on cool projects!
+- 🤝 Open to Collaboration and Open Source Projects

 ## 🧠 My Focus Areas